alexantr/filemanager/README.md

 # PHP File Manager

-A good solution for managing files and folders on your site.
+A good solution for managing files and folders on your site for developer who can't access site over SSH or FTP.

 ![PHP File Manager](https://raw.github.com/alexantr/filemanager/master/phpfm.png)

+**WARNING!
+Do not use this script as regular file manager on production.**

 ## How to use